Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 ```
 <img width="529" alt="4" src="https://github.com/Md-Khid/Data_Piping_and_Wrangling_for_Patient_Survey_Experience/assets/160820522/22d7a2c1-7d71-4446-a044-e9aa1d42cec9">

-In this R code, a linear regression analysis is conducted on a dataset with the aim of examining the relationship between the dependent variable "overall_sat" and all other columns treated as independent variables.
+3. In this R code, a linear regression analysis is conducted on a dataset with the aim of examining the relationship between the dependent variable "overall_sat" and all other columns treated as independent variables.

 ```
 # A linear regression model (model) is created using the "lm" function, which regresses the "overall_sat" variable against all other columns in the dataset (data.frame).
-The model's purpose is to elucidate how variations in the independent variables affect "overall_sat".
+# The model's purpose is to elucidate how variations in the independent variables affect "overall_sat".

 model1 <- lm(overall_sat ~ ., data = data.frame)

 ```
-The results of the linear regression model are summarised using the "summary" function.
+4. The results of the linear regression model are summarised using the "summary" function.
 The summary output reveals an R-squared value of 0.8071.
 This value indicates that around 80.71% of the variability in "overall_sat" can be attributed to the independent variables.
 This suggests that the model accounts for about 80.71% of the variability in "overall_sat," leaving roughly 19.29% of the variability unexplained.
 The unexplained variability may be due to unconsidered factors or random variation.
-Additionally, it is noted that the "age_bracket" and "sex" variables have high p-values (0.5970 and 0.7646, respectively), suggesting that they are not statistically significant in explaining the variation in "overall_sat."
+Additionally, it is noted that the "age_bracket" and "sex" variables have high p-values (0.5970 and 0.7646, respectively), suggesting that they are not statistically significant in explaining the variation in "overall_sat".
 Consequently, it might be advantageous to contemplate the removal of "age_bracket" and "sex" to simplify the model and enhance its interpretability.

 ```
 summary(model1)